-- KEY CLEAN ACTIVES: This Moisturizing Formula Is Packed With Nutrient-Rich Oils Like Cold-Pressed Cucumber Seed Oil, Organic Hemp + Jojoba Seed Oils, + Fresh Ginger Root Oil, All Of Which Contribute Antioxidants, Ceramides + Fatty Acids To Help Calm Redness + Sensitized Skin.
+- WHY WE LOVE IT: Packed With Nutrient Rich Oils Like Cold-Pressed Cucumber Seed Oil, Organic Hemp, Jojoba Seed Oils + Fresh Ginger Root Oil - All Among The Highest Quality Sources Of Antioxidants, Ceramides, + Fatty Acids To Help Soothe Redness + Sensitized Skin.

-- GOOD TO KNOW: Non-Toxic, Cruelty-Free, Organic, Wild-Harvested, Sustainable, Non-GMO + MADESAFE
+- CLEAN QUALITY: True Botanicals Is Always Non-Toxic, Cruelty-Free, Organic, Wild-Harvested, Sustainable, Non-GMO + MADE SAFE.

 Also, soften up your towels and wardrobe to prevent skin irritation.